Transit Authority of River City: Bus rapid transit

 Dixie Rapid is a bus rapid transit line that runs from Downtown Louisville to Dixie Highway.
 The line began operating on January 6, 2020, and is Kentucky's first bus rapid transit route.
 It has 37 stops and a dedicated fleet of 11 silver-and-blue buses.
 Service is every 15–30 minutes, 20 hours a day, seven days per week.
 The route was created as part of the $35 million New Dixie Highway project.

 TARC On-Demand

 On April 1, 2024, TARC launched a six-month on-demand pilot program in New Albany, Indiana.
-A second service zone was launched in Jeffersontown, Kentucky the following month.
-Fares were $5.00 riders to travel anywhere in the On-Demand Zone, but only $2.00 to get to the nearest bus stop.
+A second service zone was launched in Jeffersontown, Kentucky, the following month.

+Fares

+As of 2026, the adult fare on TARC fixed route buses is $2.25; a discounted fare of $1.00 is available for children, senior citizens, people with disabilities, and Medicare cardholders.
+TARC offers passes for unlimited rides within one day, one week, and one month that begin at first use.
+The agency's smart card, named the MyTARC Card, launched in January 2019 and allows users to load fares as well as passes.
+A smart-card youth summer pass became available in late May 2019.

+Mobile ticketing first became available July 1, 2019, through a 13-day pilot program on a single route.
+TARC formally launched a mobile ticketing app through Token Transit on April 23, 2024.
+Since April 1, 2025, University of Louisville students and employees are required to download the Token Transit app in order to utilize their student passes to board the bus.